Are you wondering how much in-home dog training cost?

 What Are the Cons of In-Home Dog Training?

-As you can see, in-home dog training has many pros, and it can be an excellent solution to manage an unruly dog.
+As you can see, in-home dog training has many pros, and it can be an excellent solution to managing an unruly dog.

 On the other hand, group classes are usually full of distractions, which helps a dog learn to concentrate and listen to you in a chaotic environment.